 Towel WarmersIf you're investing in bathroom heaters, why not go all the way?
 There are a number of attractive and luxurious heaters that double as towel warmers.
 It's like having a towel fresh out of the dryer every time you hop out of the shower!

-Radiant FloorsIf you're building a new home or undergoing an extensive renovation of your bathroom, consider radiant heat for your bathroom floors.
+Radiant FloorsIf you're building a new home or undergoing an extensive renovation of your bathroom, consider investing in a radiant heating system for your bathroom floors.
 A heat source (often electric heating cables) are incorporated into the slab before it's poured, creating energy efficient heat for the entire room that comes from the ground up.
 For less extensive floor heat, look into installing heating elements beneath your flooring tile.
 These won't provide heat for your entire bathroom, but it will make your tile nice and toasty on cold winter mornings.

 Talk to an electrician or contractor to make sure your new heaters are installed safely and correctly.
 Be it cold nights or chilly winter mornings, you can't beat a good bathroom heater when it comes to enhancing your bathroom experience.